Plinkon/PlinkonHub/README.md

 easier with the implemented DEX and Simple Spy.
 You can also have fun and try out the different scripts that I have added into this project.
-This script does use A KEY, but it is easy to get so don't worry.
-I will probably update this script hub weekly, although I have lots of work to do besides this.
+This script is absolutely KEYLESS!
+I will also probably update this script hub weekly, although I have lots of work to do besides this.
 The Plinkon-Hub is something I have made in my freetime and I might or might not continue it.
 _____
 **_INSTALL INSTRUCTIONS:_**